planetscale/planetscale_rails/README.md

 4. To get your schema change to production, run the deploy request.
 Then, once it's complete, you can merge your code changes into your `main` branch in git and deploy your application code.

+## Using PlanetScale deploy requests vs `psdb:migrate` directly in production.

+PlanetScale's deploy requests [solve the schema change problem](https://planetscale.com/docs/learn/how-online-schema-change-tools-work).
+They make a normally high risk operation, safe.
+This is done by running your schema change using [Vitess's online schema change](https://vitess.io/docs/18.0/user-guides/schema-changes/) tools.
+Once the change is made, a deploy request is [also revertible without data loss](https://planetscale.com/blog/revert-a-migration-without-losing-data).
+None of this is possible when running `rails db:migrate` directly against your production database.

+We recommend using GitHub Actions to automate the creation of PlanetScale branches and deploy requests.
+Then when you are ready to merge, you can run the deploy request before merging in your code.

+**When not to use deploy requests**
+If your application has minimal data and schema changes are a low risk event, then running `psdb:migrate` directly against production is perfectly fine.
+As your datasize grows and your application becomes busier, the risk of schema changes increase and we highly recommend using the deploy request flow.
+It's the best way available to safely migrate your schema.

 ## Usage with GitHub Actions

 See the [GitHub Actions examples](actions-example.md) doc for ways to automate your schema migrations with PlanetScale + Actions.